 \section{Automated Dataset Generation Pipeline}

-Due to the substantial human effort and professional psychological expertise required for dataset annotation, user-level depression risk datasets based on social media remain scarce in the Chinese domain.
-To address this gap, we developed an automated dataset generation pipeline.
-This pipeline was used to create the CNSD Silver dataset by processing the SWDD binary classification dataset, leveraging insights from the manually annotated CNSD Gold dataset (described in Section \ref{sec:3}).
-For the construction of CNSD Silver, we randomly selected 100 positive (depressive risk) users and 100 negative (non-depressive risk) users from the SWDD dataset.
-Each user contributed between several dozen and several hundred posts, totaling more than 3,000 tokens per user.
+Expert annotation requires substantial human effort and professional psychological expertise.
+As a result, user-level depression-risk datasets for Chinese social media remain scarce.
+To narrow this gap, we develop an automated dataset generation pipeline.
+We use it to construct \textit{CNSD Silver} from the SWDD binary classification dataset.
+The pipeline is informed by the manually annotated \textit{CNSD Gold} dataset (Section~\ref{sec:3}).

+To build \textit{CNSD Silver}, we randomly sample 100 positive (depression-risk) users and 100 negative (non-risk) users from SWDD.
+Each user contributes dozens to hundreds of posts.
+We keep users with at least 3{,}000 tokens in total.